Interstate Turbine Advisory Council (ITAC)

 National List of Eligible Wind Turbines

-A primary product of the ITAC collaboration is a unified list of small and mid-sized wind turbines that meet the performance, reliability, acoustic and warranty service expectations of incentive providers.
-This creation of this list is a critical step in the evolution of the distributed wind market.
-This list can be used by ITAC member utilities and clean energy programs to qualify eligible wind power projects for incentives.
+A primary product of the ITAC collaboration was a unified list of small and mid-sized wind turbines that meet the performance, reliability, acoustic and warranty service expectations of incentive providers.
+This creation of this list was a critical step in the evolution of the distributed wind market.
+This list was used by ITAC member utilities and clean energy programs to qualify eligible wind power projects for incentives.
+(This list is no longer maintained or available.)

 "Participation in the ITAC has been incredibly valuable.
 It's a great vehicle for sharing information about turbines and using that information to improve our program.
 We're benefiting, as are the customers we serve."